AI governance for Australian schools.

 Funding & FinancialVictoria to legislate mobile phone and wearable device restrictions (28 January 2027)

-Student Safety & WellbeingMarist College Ashgrove: culture-of-misogyny litigation
+Student Safety & WellbeingA Queensland Catholic school: culture-of-misogyny litigation

 Student Safety & WellbeingOAIC Children's Online Privacy Code: consultation closes 5 June 2026

-Regulatory & Legal ComplianceThe Canvas breach named 122 Australian schools — but the board-level question isn't Canvas.
+Regulatory & Legal ComplianceThe Canvas breach was one of the largest education-sector breaches on record, but the board-level question isn't Canvas.
 It's what the school's position is on critical-vendor concentration, and how the board knows that position is holding between the moments it asks.

 Cyber and Student Safety at extreme heat.
 Regulatory and Funding hot on short-term horizons.
 AI Governance mild on signal count but embedded across every other domain.